Skip to content

 Honeypots

 • The use of decoy machines to direct intruders' attention away from the machines under protection is a major technique to preclude intrusion attacks.
-Any device, system, directory, or file used as a decoy to lure attackers away from important assets and to collect intrusion or abusive behaviours is referred to as a honeypot.
+Any device, system, directory, or file used as a decoy to lure attackers away from important assets and to collect intrusion or abusive behaviors is referred to as a honeypot.

 • A honeypot may be implemented as a physical device or as an emulation system.
 The idea is to set up decoy machines in a LAN, or decoy directories/files in a file system and make them appear important, but with several exploitable loopholes, to lure attackers to attack these machines or directories/files, so that other machines, directories, and files can evade intruders' attentions.
 A decoy machine may be a host computer or a server computer.
 Likewise, we may also set up decoy routers or even decoy LANs.